NYU-FNC/FakeNewsChallenge/PROPOSAL.md

 ### Baseline

 FNC-1 provides a [baseline model](https://github.com/FakeNewsChallenge/fnc-1-baseline) consisting of hand-engineered features, including n-gram co-occurrence counts between the headline and article and indicator features for polarity and refutation, to train a gradient-boosting classifier.
 The baseline accuracy is 79.52%.

+The baseline implementation does a good job of separating related stances from the rest, but performs rather poorly when differentiating between agree, disagree, and discuss.